There are many commercial first period kit boxes around these days. Which I find quite amusing as, let’s face it, there’s really not a lot to it.

 What’s in our first period kit

 Have you tried them?
 ModiBodi undies are so comfy, environmentally-friendly and washing is a breeze.
 Rinsing them out under the laundry tap is not gross, I promise.
 We’re mums, we’ve rinsed out far dicier things!!
-I rate and it’s so easy for my girls’ to just swap their usual undies for a pair of these when the time comes.
-Find out more here [affiliate link].
+It’s so easy for girls to just swap their usual undies for a pair of these when the time comes.
+Click here to get 20% off all orders over $120 with the code MUMLYFE20. [affiliate link].

 Because, options.
 Maybe my girls will feel better with a pad than period undies.
 I just want them to feel in control, comfortable and loved when their first period comes along.